jingmiao7/jingmiao7.github.io/_pages/about.md

   - /about.html
 ---

-:metal: I am Jing, who likes to explore new possibilities!\ I am a PhD student in [Geography](https://www.buffalo.edu/cas/geography.html) at [UB](https://www.buffalo.edu/).
+😄 I am Jing, who likes to explore new possibilities!\
+I am a PhD student in [Geography](https://www.buffalo.edu/cas/geography.html) at [UB](https://www.buffalo.edu/).
 Now live in Buffalo, US.\
 :four_leaf_clover: Favorite things are: evening glories, forests, ocean, and life.
 So you should be able to sense that my MBTI personality type is: INFJ!
 My motivation to live and learn comes from the curiosity about the world.

 :metal:哈喽！这里是苗菁^^ 很高兴你能来到这里！